Directory Scams: Expoguide, International Fairs Directory

 "Dear Sir, With reference to your letter of… I do not intend to pay the sum you request.

 No valid agreement between us exists.
-According to § 134, BGB, the agreement is void as, according to § 3 Section 1, UWG, in conjunction with § 4 No. 3, UWG, you have engaged in unfair competitive practices.
+According to § 134 BGB, the agreement is void, as according to § 5 Section 1 and 2 UWG you have engaged in unfair competitive practices.
 In the form enclosed you give the impression that a business relationship between us already exists, and in doing so you conceal the promotional nature of your letter.

 Furthermore, the clause indicating the fees for providing a customer entry and stating the duration of the agreement is not an effective part of the agreement, as it constitutes a surprise clause as defined in § 305 c, Section 1, BGB.
 The fact that a directory entry and an online update are free of charge, but that sending an update using the enclosed form and postage paid envelope incurs a fee of several thousand euros constitutes a surprise.
 The tone of the letter and the enclosed form give the impression that even if one updates information the directory entry remains free of charge.
 Thus, as a customer I would logically not expect to be charged a fee.